Huw Edwards scandal: All the allegations made against BBC presenter

 The broadcaster is continuing its “fact-finding investigations” into the allegations, following a pause to allow police to conduct their probe, which found no criminal case.

-BBC chief Tim Davie will be questioned in Parliament about the corporation’s leadership following the Huw Edwards scandal.
+BBC chief Tim Davie will be questioned in Parliament about the corporation’s leadership during a pre planned committee.

 The BBC director general, acting chairwoman Dame Elan Closs Stephens and policy director Clare Sumner have been called to appear before the Lords Communications Committee on Tuesday.